aoghina/aoghina.github.io/_posts/2017-02-25-the-hormesis-of-immigration.md

 lang: en
 ---

 Some claim immigration is good and should be unrestricted, others that it's bad and should be stopped.
-In think it's hormetic.
+I think it's hormetic.
 As a Romanian living in the Netherlands, I'm currently an immigrant.
 And I believe that understanding the benefits as well as the risks of immigration is essential if we want to prevent repeating predictable tragedies in our beloved Europe.

 <!--more-->